 Where do we teach?

 We bring piano lessons to your home.
-Our visiting tutors currently teach all lessons online to pupils in Charlton, Greenwich, Blackheath, Eltham, and surrounding areas.
+Our visiting tutors currently teach lessons to pupils in Charlton, Greenwich, Blackheath, Eltham, and surrounding areas.

 When can I start with piano lessons?